Limits and performances of algorithms based on simulated annealing in solving sparse hard inference problems: Discussion and perspectives

 A final comment is about the nature of the transitions in the replicated system.
 We already pointed out that the transition from the PM state towards the glassy states changes its nature adding replicas, passing from a discontinuous transition for $y=1$ to a continuous transition for $y>1$.
-This could sound strange and unexpected, however, we believe there is a simple explanation.
-Let us consider the formulation of the problem where the $y$ coupled variables on a single site form a super-variable taking $q^y$ values.
-The super-variable is subject to a local field that favors configurations where the $y$ replicas are similar.
-It is well known that disordered models undergoing a discontinuous Replica-Symmetry Breaking transition (e.g.\ the famous $p$-spin model \cite{crisanti1992sphericalp}) can change their nature to a continuous transition in presence of an external field.
-This change in the type of the transition should lead us to rethink the whole concept of the hard phase in inference problems, which is fundamentally grounded on the discontinuous nature of the phase transition.
+This could sound strange and unexpected, however this phenomenon is reminiscent of what happens in other disordered systems: Let us consider the formulation of the problem where the $y$ coupled variables on a single site form a super-variable taking $q^y$ values.
+The super-variable is subject to a local field that favours configurations where the $y$ replicas are similar.
+It is well known that disordered models undergoing a discontinuous Replica Symmetry Breaking transition (e.g.\ the famous $p$-spin model \cite{crisanti1992sphericalp}) can change their nature to a continuous transition in presence of an external field.
+In the case of the $y$ replicas, the change in the nature of the transition is caused by a self-induced internal field.
+This change in the type of transition should lead us to rethink the whole concept of the hard phase in inference problems, which is fundamentally grounded on the discontinuous nature of the phase transition.
+Indeed until now, any known model whose random version shows a discontinuous transition, has a hard phase in its planted version, while any model that shows a continuous transition in its random version, does not have a hard phase in its planted version.
+The phase diagram of a model with a discontinuous transition has the same form as the one we have already shown in Fig.~\ref{Fig:phaseDiagram_y1} for the coloring problem.
+In the upper panel in Fig.~\ref{Fig:phaseDiagram_cont} we show the typical phase diagram for a model with a continuous transition: the PM state loses stability as long as the glassy states or the planted state become locally stable respectively in the random graph or in the planted graph.
+The temperature at which the PM state becomes unstable towards the planted state is always higher than the temperature of the instability towards a random glassy state in a planted graph: as a result, there is no hard phase, because it is possible to recover the planted state as long as it becomes locally stable, both for a BP or for an MCMC algorithm.
+The phase diagram for the replicated model is instead different as shown in the lower panel of Fig.~\ref{Fig:phaseDiagram_cont}: below a certain connectivity (that in the case of the coloring problem we found numerically to coincide with $\cKS$) the temperature at which the PM state becomes unstable towards the planted state coincides with the one at which it becomes unstable towards the glassy states (in other words the two critical lines \emph{merge}).
+Moreover, as long as the glassy states become locally stable, both an MCMC algorithm \textit{and} the BP algorithm get trapped by them and do not find the planted state.
+In this situation the hard phase is present but its nature is different from the one arising in discontinuous models: while for discontinuous models the hard phase is caused by the local stability of the PM state and the planted state is retrievable as soon as the PM state becomes locally unstable, in the replicated model the continuous transition destabilizing the PM state may lead to the concurrent formation of glassy states (for $c < \cKS$ in our model) that trap the algorithms and make the planted state not retrievable.